 Coating equipment used for film coating process can be broadly classified into three general categories: conventional/ standard coating pans, perforated coating pans and fluidized bed equipment.

+a.
 Conventional coating pans

 The conventional coating pan system consists of a spherical, hexagonal. or pear-shaped pan that rotates on an inclined axis.
 The rotational movement of the pan causes the substrates to tumble and make multiple passes through the spray application zone.
 Heat is blown across the surface of the tumbling tablets and exhaust air is withdrawn.